Louis-MG/RecursiveBinaryDivisor/README.md

+This script uses the mnhn-tree-tools (Haschka, Ponger, Escude, Mozziconacci) in a specific way.
+Uses cluster_dbscan_pca to divide each cluster in two clusters, until further division cannot be done.

 This program outputs 3 tabulated files and several folders.
 Each folder corresponds to a cluster; it contains: the fasta file containing the sequences, the kmer counts of the fasta, the eigen values file and the pca file obtained from the count file.